shuson/shuson.github.io/_posts/2025-09-22-benchmark-gpu-by-perf-analyzer-triton.md

     - Infra
 ---

-To fastly benchmark the performance of a LLM model, we can use [ollama](https://ollama.ai/) to run the model on the GPU.
+To fastly benchmark the performance of a model, we can use [ollama](https://ollama.ai/) to run the model on the GPU.
 And Use torch to do train TFlops check

 ## TLDR;